How to Start a Construction Clean-Up Business

 Starting a business is an important legal procedure, and it’s crucial to follow all the proper steps.
 Technically, each state has slightly different LLC formation specifics like filing fees or due dates, but the basic blueprint for the process is similar.
 Let’s walk through those steps together, and you’ll be well on your way to owning the newest construction cleaning business.

 Decide on your business name.
 Choosing a name isn’t just about branding — it’s also about compliance.
-Your business name should be unique and reflective of the construction cleanup services you offer.
+Your how to name a business should be unique and reflective of the construction cleanup services you offer.
 Each state has specific naming requirements for LLCs, and typically, the name should end with “LLC” or a similar indicator.
 While you’re deciding on a name, securing a matching domain name can establish your online presence and make you more accessible to clients.

 Designate someone to serve as your registered agent.
 A registered agent (For more information, please see our what is a registered agent page) is an important role in any LLC.
 An agent is the designated business entity or person who will receive service of process and some Secretary of State communications on your business’s behalf.